Skip to Content, Navigation, or Footer.

 The full-court press works for the Quakers

-Starting midway through the first quarter, Penn began to employ a full-court press, at times successfully trapping the opponent in their own half.
-Even as the minutes dwindled in the fourth quarter, they rarely let up, squashing a late-game effort by the Big Green that brought the score differential to two possessions.
+Starting midway through the first quarter, Penn employed a full-court press, at times successfully trapping the Big Green in their own half.
+Even as the minutes dwindled in the fourth quarter, the Quakers rarely let up, squashing a late-game effort that cut the margin to two possessions.

-In the second game of a two-game weekend, this physical and psychological intensity was an impressive feat, which ultimately set the Quakers apart from Dartmouth.
+In the second game of the weekend doubleheader, that physical and mental intensity was an impressive feat, which ultimately set the Quakers apart from Dartmouth.

 The Quakers will take on Yale on Saturday, Jan.
 24, in New Haven, Conn., a battle of two teams with the same conference record.